Skip to main content

 Language

-In the early years four periodicals appeared in Scandinavian languages, but they were short-lived.
+In the early years four periodicals appeared in Scandinavian languages, but these were short-lived.
 Most settlers were keen to become naturalised as British citizens.
 With intermarriage and internal migration, languages died with the first and second generations.

 Churches